SP8EBC/aprs2rrd-se/README.md

 If system has xerces-c in version 9.1 installed (like Debian 9 or Ubuntu 16.04/16.10) please use configuration Debug or Relese.
 If You are using xerces-c 9.2 (like Ubuntu 20.xx) please build using Debug_xerces_3_2 or Release_xerces_3_2

+Actually the APRS2RRD cannot run in background as a daemon so 'screen' command must be used to start it in background.
+Please look into 'doc' directory where example rc.aprs2rrd and rc.skrzyczne startup scripts are placed, along with example configuration files.
+It is strongly advised to run APRS2RRD as a separate non-root user with minial privileges required.
+Please remember that APRS2RRD executable must have a read-write access to all RRD files and directory where they are stored and also to directory where it will generate HTML and PNG files with plots.

 Mateusz Lubecki
 email: sp8ebc@interia.pl